cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

   - C: Computing limits with toys
   - Extra: Asymptotic algorithm limitations

+> [!TIP]
-!!!
-Tip Now you can finally get your final results!
+> Now you can finally get your final results!
 The ARC will need to see, check, and comment on your results before they can GL the analysis.
 While some result can be added to the paper during the ARC review, the main results should be reviewed by L3 and L2 as well and so should be ready by the **preapproval** talk.

 Now that we have a working and validated setup, we can finally perform the statistical analysis of our results.
 We already saw in the previous sections how to extract limits on our signal under the assumption of the asymptotic regime. `Combine` provides several other methods to extract different results.
 In this part we will discuss the most common ones, but you are encouraged to explore the [documentation](https://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part3/runningthetool/) to have a look at the other possibilities offered by the tool.